redhat-developer/odo/docs/website/docs/getting-started/cluster-setup/kubernetes.md

 ### Installing an Operator

-Installing an Operator allows you to install a service such as PostgreSQL, Redis or DataDog.
+Installing an Operator allows you to install a service such as Postgres, Redis or DataDog.

 To install an operator from the OperatorHub website:
 1. Visit the [OperatorHub](https://operatorhub.io) website.